autocrypt/autocrypt/doc/contact.rst

 - join chats at **#autocrypt on freenode** or through `matrix mirror
   <https://riot.im/app/#/room/#autocrypt:matrix.org>`_.

-- if you are writing articles or want to more privately talk to project members please mail contact at this website domain.
+- if you want to more privately talk to project members please mail contact at autocrypt.org.
 Any technical questions should go to the above public channels instead, though.

 .. _`Autocrypt mailing list`: https://lists.mayfirst.org/mailman/listinfo/autocrypt